-Image of one of the residential halls on the Westchester campus.
+Image of students walking on the Pace University Westchester campus.

 Trust your instincts.